-# Science Fun: From the "reuse" to the grow rooms
+# Science Is Fun: From the “reuse” to the grow rooms

-Welcome to La science s’aMuse, the science program co-produced by UM and Divergence-FM, which takes you on a cruise through the Muse laboratory archipelago.
-This week, Julie Mendret fromthe European Membrane Institute talks to us about wastewater reuse, and Benjamin Perret from BPMP opens the doors to his culture chambers.
+Welcome to *La science s’aMuse*, the science show co-produced by UM and Divergence-FM, which takes you on a tour of the Muse laboratory complex.
+This week, Julie Mendret fromthe European Institute of Membranes talks to us about wastewater reuse, and Benjamin Perret from the BPMP gives us a behind-the-scenes look at his culture chambers.

-I won't hide the fact that the week got off to a very bad start here.
+I won’t hide the fact that the week got off to a very, very bad start here.
 It was to be expected, but there you go!
-By drawing on our reserves without anticipating the future, we found ourselves without a single drop of water on board.
-Panic among the passengers, anger among the crew—in short, we came close to mutiny!
-And if we got through it this time, it's thanks to the presence in our ranks of specialists in "reuse," in other words, the reuse of wastewater.
-This is a response to the challenges of climate change, which could help alleviate tensions over water resources thanks to the many quantitative and qualitative advantages that reuse offers in limiting water consumption.
-Our guest today is Julie Mendret, a researcher atthe European Institute of Membranes (IEM), whose work reminds us that, in the face of the looming global water shortage, we are all in the same boat.
+By constantly drawing on our reserves without planning ahead, we found ourselves without a single drop of water on board.
+Panic among the passengers, anger among the crew—in short, we were on the verge of a mutiny!
+And if we managed to pull through this time, it’s thanks to the presence among our ranks of specialists in “reuse”—in other words, the reuse of wastewater.
+A response to the challenges of climate change, which could help alleviate tensions over water resources thanks to the many quantitative and qualitative benefits that reuse offers in limiting water consumption.
+Our guest today is Julie Mendret, a researcher atthe European Membrane Institute (IEM), and her work reminds us that in the face of the looming global water shortage, we are all in this together.

-In the second part of the program, our report "In the Engine Room" will take us to the Laboratory of Plant Biochemistry and Molecular Physiology (BPMP).
-Benjamin Péret, research director at the CNRS, will show us the culture chambers where he observes the strange roots of lupins.
-Finally, Amrin will join us for his special start-up column, and we'll talk about quinoa.
+In the second half of the show, our “In the Engine Room” segment will take us to the Laboratory of Plant Biochemistry and Molecular Physiology (BPMP).
+Benjamin Péret, a research director at the CNRS, will show us the growth chambers where he studies the unusual roots of the lupin.
+Finally, Amrin will join us for his special startup segment, and we’ll talk about quinoa.

 Production: University of Montpellier/Divergence-FM